 Color me intrigued.
 After all, my wee childhood memories include a lot of Saturday mornings or weekday afternoons watching George Reeves taking flight in reruns of the 1950s Adventures of Superman.

 In the moment, standing there in the Arlington Hotel’s Starbucks cafe in scenic Hot Springs, Arkansas, it didn’t seem like a “true fact” but perhaps instead a bit of local lore.
 However, the barista was enthusiastic and insistent and I felt no need to give voice to my doubts.
 To hear her tell it, the building’s exterior was filmed/photographed by a producer of the series who discovered it while on vacation.

 “Okay,” I thought.
 “Establishing shots.
 Could be.
 Not the craziest story, and pretty believable, given it was the 1950s and unique architecture was where you found it,” right?

 When she added, “The movie before they did the TV series,” I felt my brain starting to churn.
-Could she mean Superman and the Mole Men, the 1951 film starring George Reeves and Phyllis Coates and which preceded the Adventures of Superman TV series that premiered later in the year?
+Could she mean Superman and the Mole Men, the 1951 film starring George Reeves and Phyllis Coates and which preceded the Adventures of Superman TV series that premiered the following year?
 I didn’t recall offhand any scenes from the film that even took place at the “Daily Planet,” given it opens with Clark Kent and Lois Lane arriving on the scene of the story they’re chasing.
 That said, I couldn’t remember specifics.

 “Hmmm,” I thought to myself as I stood at the window and took a gander at the building across the street.
 “Could be.”